DiegoPMz/devlink-api/README.md

 - **TypeScript**: For type-safe development and enhanced editor support.
 - **ts-node**: TypeScript execution engine for Node.js
+- **ts-patch**: A tool that enables the use of custom TypeScript transformers by patching the TypeScript compiler (tsc).
+It allows developers to enhance the build process with additional capabilities, such as path alias resolution or advanced code transformations.
+- **typescript-transform-paths**: A TypeScript transformer that automatically resolves and rewrites module path aliases configured in tsconfig.json.
+It simplifies the build process and avoids runtime errors related to unresolved module paths.
+Works seamlessly with ts-patch for easy integration.
 - **ESLint & Prettier**: Code linting and formatting.
 - **Zod**: Schema validation library for input and API responses.
 - **nodemon**: Development utility that automatically restarts the server when file changes are detected.